tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Oct 11 2007

-Grover Schowalter (a 22-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Grover Schowalter (a 22-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Grover Schowalter sometimes preached his views to theists, but still felt afraid.
 Grover Schowalter meditated to relieve stress and to calm his nerves.
 As Grover Schowalter entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Grover Schowalter used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Grover Schowalter argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.